andrewwakeling/alienware-13-r3-ubuntu-16.04/README.md

 # Instructions

 ## Ubuntu installer
-Install Ubuntu using the installer.
+Install Ubuntu 16.04 from the bootable USB.

 ## Disable screen turn-off
 Go into `System Settings...`.
 In `Brightness & Lock`, change `Turn off screen when inactive for:` to `Never`.